FrankS01/Stremio-Discord-RPC/README.md

 1. Clone the repository
 2. Run the command `npm install`
 3. Run the command `npm run start` to start the application

+# How to use
+1. Open Discord
+2. Use Stremio as normal, starting a movie/series to watch
+3. When you are done watching, visit another page than the Home page and return to the Home page to clear your status (This is not an optimal method, but it will have to do for now due to the way the Stremio Addon SDK works

 # Dependencies
 - [discord-rpc](https://www.npmjs.com/package/discord-rpc)